izabellelantz/EDH-Online/README.md

 ## Current Status - 09/2024
 **In Production**

 This project is currently in the process of being finalized!
-Once it is deployed the link will be uploaded here!

 ## How It's Made
 **Tech Used:** HTML, CSS, Vite, React-TS, Express, JavaScript, Socket.IO